THE ONE FOR ALL FOUNDATION

 What We Do

-From aspiring athletes to future environmentalists, Street Olympics programs have something for everyone.
-Primarily serving youth between the ages of 6 and 16, Street Olympics encompasses year-round programming focused on strengthening the mind, body and heart of participants.
-Our games, social activities and educational programs take place in neighborhoods across Precinct One.
+The One for All Foundation programs have something for everyone.
+The One for All Foundation encompasses year-round programming focused on strengthening the mind, body, and heart of participants.
+Our games, social activities, and educational programs take place in neighborhoods across Precinct One.

 The Summer Games organizes an Olympic-style competition based on traditional “street games” like basketball, Hula Hoop, and jacks.
 It has grown to include other activities that challenge the mind and body such as chess, track, aquatics, and cycling.